fndlalit/testability-scorer/README.md

 # Show user comparison (to be reviewed)
 npx playwright test quick-testability-scorer.spec.js --grep="Compare" --headed
 ```

+**💡 Pro Tip**: Use `npm run testability:all-tests` for the most comprehensive analysis with beautiful HTML reports that automatically open in your browser!

 For complete scoring guide, see [TESTABILITY_SCORING_GUIDE.md](./TESTABILITY_SCORING_GUIDE.md).